Find out more

 This Communities Environment Program-funded project ran from 2020 to 2021.
 It built capacity within the Nillumbik community to identify and control deer by providing educational activities and resources.

 This directory lists businesses and individuals who can provide deer-related services in Nillumbik

-Learn about this project that focuses on the conservation of biodiversity and threatened species.
+Learn about this project that focused on the conservation of biodiversity and threatened species.

 In Nillumbik, deer are increasing in population and extent, causing damage to native vegetation, agriculture and gardens.
 Find out how to identify and monitor deer, along with a directory of services that can help you control deer on your property.

 See our comprehensive list of environmental publications.

 By volunteering you can help shape a sustainable future for our Shire.